 The Committee on Accreditation and Planning - Facilities and Technology (FTCAP) is charged with prioritizing facility, technology, and space resource requests that are extracted from program plans (I.B.7.10).
 Three workgroups of this committee, FRAWG, TRAWG, and PAWG, research resource requests and make initial prioritizations of resource requests for facilities, technology, and planning, respectively.
 These prioritizations are adopted by FTCAP and provided as recommendations to administration that determines what is funded based on budget constraints and prioritizations (I.B.7.11).
 Lists of funded resource requests are made available through the college planning website (I.B.7.12).
 Prioritization processes and criteria are reviewed and updated if necessary as part of this process.
-A recent example is the resource requests to specific metrics of the strategic plan and includes a discussion of how the resource request will help close equity gaps as part of the justification (I.B.7.13, I.B.7.14).
+A recent example is the resource request template update that includes feedback from FTCAP and more closely aligns resource request to specific metrics of the strategic plan and includes a discussion of how the resource request will help close equity gaps as part of the justification (I.B.7.13, I.B.7.14).